NabilYimer/estatelookout.ai/README.md

 ## Contributing

-Contributions to OmniLightVision are welcome!
+Contributions to Estate Lookout are welcome!
 Whether you're interested in fixing a bug, adding a new feature, or improving the project documentation, I'd love to have your help.

 Feel free to fork the repository, make your changes, and submit a pull request.
 I appreciate any contributions that help make OmniLightVision better for everyone.

-Let's collaborate and make OmniLightVision even better together! 🚀
+Let's collaborate and make Estate Lookout even better together! 🚀

 ## Getting Started
   Follow theses steps to set up the environment and run the application.